nyathea/nyathea/README.md

-# Hi, my name is Thea!!
+# Hi, my name is Thea !!

-Welcome to my GitHub ! meow :3
+i have a lot of interest projects planned maybe ?

+im mostly known for being an developer for the twitter mod, NeoFreeBird.